Photo by Mishella / Shutterstock.com

 You can’t prevent a disaster, but you can take steps that will help you navigate the mayhem that ensues.
-Here are some key steps to take now, including how to assemble an emergency kit, that can make a big difference for you and your family in a crisis.
+Here are some key steps to take now, including how to assemble an emergency kit that can make a big difference for your family in a crisis.

 1. Gather your important records

 One often overlooked item in disaster planning is financial records and other key documents such as birth certificates and the title to your car.
 It would make sense to have a contact list with important phone numbers — your insurance company, your bank and your doctor — for instance.